EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/flashinguboot.md

 1. Login via SSH
 2. Get the correct [bootloader](https://github.com/Dafang-Hacks/uboot/tree/master/compiled_bootloader) for your device and RAM size.
-3. Put the bootloader file on your microsd
+3. Put the bootloader file on your microsd (path to this will be /system/sdcard)
 4. **Verify the MD5 hash of the file!!
 Do not skip this step or you may brick your camera!**
 3. Run the following commands